Home Search Gallery How-To Books Links Workshops About Contact

 Distortion

 It has typical barrel distortion.
-At infinity on film or FX digital, use +1.5 in Photoshop CS2's lens distortion filter to rectify it.
+At infinity on film or FX digital, use +1.5 in Photoshop CS2's lens distortion filter to rectify it at infinity.
 This isn't a fact or a specification, it's the result of my research that requires me to climb a bluff on a very clear day and shoot the ocean's horizon.

 Macro